yuvalaza/Project-Demo/README.md

 ### Key Approaches and Algorithms
 ### Differentiable Unsupervised Feature Selection based on a Gated Laplacian
 [Paper](https://arxiv.org/pdf/2007.04728.pdf)

+This articale proposes a differentiable method for unsupervised feature selection, utilizing a gated Laplacian mechanism to enhance the selection process in the absence of labeled data.

 ### Deep Unsupervised Feature Selection by Discarding Nuisance and Correlated Features
 [Paper](https://arxiv.org/abs/2110.05306)

+This article tackles the challenge of filtering out nuisance and correlated features in datasets.
+This work proposes a differentiable method for unsupervised feature selection, utilizing the Laplacian score criterion and an autoencoder architecture to effectively manage feature selection.

 ## Interactive Examples and Notebooks

 - Jupyter Notebooks with Interactive Feature Selection Demonstrations